This post may contain affiliate links. Please see my disclosure policy for details.

 By Train: There are no direct train services to Wells.
-However, you could get a train to Bristol Temple Meads, Bath Spa or Frome and switch to a bus service from there.
+However, you could get a train to Bristol Temple Meads, Bath Spa or Frome and switch to the bus service from there.

 By Bus: Wells has many bus services that connect the city with Bristol, Bath, Weston-Super-Mare, Shepton Mallet and Glastonbury.
 Click here to plan your journey.

 Parking: There are plenty of visitor car parks in Wells that are just a few minutes walk to the cathedral and historic part of the city.
 I parked on Union Street which is the closest.
 These are pay and display.